Your federal loans come with some built in benefits. Don’t be shy about using them in time of need.

 Dispute and Problem Resolution Contact

 The Federal Student Aid (FSA) Ombudsman works with student loan borrowers to resolve loan disputes that the borrower is unable to resolve on their own.
-You can reach the FSA Ombudsman as follows:
+Here is how to reach the FSA Ombudsman:

 United States Department of Education